juliantormes/Budget-Tracker/README.md

 ### Challenges

-- **Recurring Transactions**: Recurring expenses and incomes needed flexible updating without altering historical data.
+- **Recurring Transactions**: Recurring expenses and incomes required flexible updating without altering historical data.
 This was managed with a `RecurringChangeLog` model.

 - **Credit Card Installments**: Distributing installments across future months was achieved through dynamic calculation based on installment periods and surcharges.